Landscapes in coloured pencil can feel like “too much”: too many leaves, blades of grass, rocks, clouds… and a whole lot of green.

 If you can, lie back and watch the clouds for a few minutes.
 Notice how their shapes change overhead versus near the horizon.
 That kind of observation feeds straight into your drawings.

-For a deeper dive, see our background tutorial for layered watercolour pencil skies and our page on different ways to draw clouds.
+For a deeper dive, check out the page on different ways to draw clouds.

 Clouds created with watercolour pencilsRocks, walls and buildings give your landscape structure.